Estonian grammar: Word order in the clause

-The basic word order in the normal clause is SVX, and in the inverted clause it is XVS.
+As the basic structure in the normal clause is SVX and in the inverted clause it is XVS, the pattern of subject-verb-object actually dominates, but also verb-subject-object occurs very frequently.
 The word order is flexible, that is, pragmatic order variants are allowed in addition to the basic order.
-However, one can observe the following trends in the location of the verb.
-In non-negated declarative main clauses the finite verb tends to retain the second position in all the thematic variants (50–51) (cf. Tael 1990, Ehala 2006).
+However, one can observe the following trends in the location of the verb: In non-negated declarative main clauses, not limited to formal registers, the finite verb tends to retain the second position (V2 word order) in all the thematic variants (50–51) (cf. Tael 1990, Ehala 2006).

-The verb can be located at the end of the clause in negative clauses if the clause does not begin with the subject (52), in questions (53), and in some subordinate clauses (54).
+The rule of subject-object-verb word order has decreased in the history of this Uralic language.
+Nevertheless, the nonfinite verb remains in clause-final standard position and the finite verb can be located at the end of the clause in negative clauses if the clause does not begin with the subject (52), in questions (53), and in some subordinate clauses like the neutrally written relative one (54).

 The positioning of the verb at the beginning of the clause and the resulting inversion can mark a speech act function (55)–(58) or can be used in narrative texts rendering past activities, e.g. (59) (cf. Lindström 2001b).